Emerging infectious diseases:

 Summer school

-The EUR UNITEID Summer School aims to strengthen interdisciplinarity, enhance participants' expertise and encourage interaction between students, researchers and professionals.
+The UNITEID Summer School aims to strengthen interdisciplinarity, enhance participants' expertise and encourage interaction between students, researchers and professionals.

 Continuing education

-EUR UNITEID is involved in simulation exercises run by the Institut toulousain de simulation en santé (itSimS) at Toulouse University Hospital, and is conducting a survey of companies' continuing training needs in the field of emerging infectious diseases.
+UNITEID is involved in simulation exercises run by the Institut toulousain de simulation en santé (itSimS) at Toulouse University Hospital, and is conducting a survey of companies' continuing training needs in the field of emerging infectious diseases.

-Affiliated with seven Master's programs and two Doctoral Schools, EUR UNITEID offers Master's and Doctoral students specialized training in Emerging Infectious Diseases.
+Affiliated with seven Master's programs and two Doctoral Schools, UNITEID offers Master's and Doctoral students specialized training in Emerging Infectious Diseases.

 Tutored projects, MOOCs, summer schools...